Polyurea Garage Floor Coatings in Ann Arbor, MI

 Epoxy Removal and Surface Preparation

 Our crew stripped the old epoxy using diamond grinding equipment.
 The grinder cut through the coating and exposed raw concrete below.
 Grinding also cleared the contamination that had soaked through the epoxy.
-Our team made multiple passes across the 386 square feet to ensure full removal.

 The concrete beneath the epoxy was structurally sound with no pitting or spalling.
 Our crew inspected the stripped slab and confirmed no repairs were needed.
 The clean, open surface was ready for MC3.8 base coat application.